AnsenYu/enuvote/README.md

 note: It is recommanded to change the rpc api address to a local enu full node, since the scripts requires lots of rpc queries and it takes long time to use the official rpc api.
+Also, you need to change the path of the enucli bin.

 ```
 ubuntu@VM-0-11-ubuntu:~$ ./count_vote.sh ansenironman